ricktu288/ray-optics/ai-tools/knowledge/objects.md

 ## Diffraction Grating

 In each diffraction grating below, the `lineDensity` property is the number of lines per millimeter.
-To control the intensity, one way is to assume it is an array of microscopic blockers which blocks a ratio of `slitRatio` of the line segment:
+To control the intensity, one way is to model it as an array of microscopic blockers whose slits occupy a ratio of `slitRatio` (**Slit width / line spacing** in the UI) of each line interval.

-Another way is to set `customIntensity` to `true` and set `brightnesses` to an array of numbers between 0 and 1.
+Another way is to enable **Custom Brightness** by setting `customBrightness` to `true` and set `brightnesses` to an array of numbers between 0 and 1.
 The numbers in the array correspond to m = 0, 1, -1, 2, -2, ….
 The number is to be normalized to the brightness of the incident ray.

 ### Linear Diffraction Grating